Ruby client documentation

 **Response**

-If the request to the client is successful, the client returns a Notifications::Client::TemplatePreview object.
-In the example shown in the Method sectionarrow-up-right, the object is named response.
+If the request to the client is successful, the client returns a `Notifications::Client::TemplatePreview` object.
+In the example shown in the [Method section](https://docs.notifications.service.gov.uk/ruby.html#generate-a-preview-template-method), the object is named `response`.

 You can then call different methods on this object to return the requested information.